Baseball icon Willie Mays, one of the game’s most electrifying and complete players, has died at 93 - KESQ

 The speedy center fielder also was as dominant in the field as he was at the plate, winning 12 Gold Gloves.

-“We are heartbroken to learn of the passing of Hall of Famer Willie Mays, one of the most exciting all-around players in the history of our sport” Major League Baseball said in a statement on X.
+“We are heartbroken to learn of the passing of Hall of Famer Willie Mays, one of the most exciting all-around players in the history of our sport” Major League Baseball said on X.

+Mays “inspired generations of players and fans as the game grew and truly earned its place as our national pastime,” MLB Commissioner Robert D. Manfred said in a release Tuesday.

+“And yet his incredible achievements and statistics do not begin to describe the awe that came with watching Willie Mays dominate the game in every way imaginable.
+We will never forget this true Giant on and off the field,” Manfred said.

-In early June, after Major League Baseball integrated Negro League statistics into its record books and Mays added 10 hits to his career totals, he told CNN in a statement that “it must be some kind of record for a 93-year-old.”
+In early June, after Major League Baseball integrated Negro League statistics into its record books and added 10 hits to Mays’ career totals, he told CNN that “it must be some kind of record for a 93-year-old.”

 The hits came in 1948, when he was teenager with the Negro American League’s Birmingham Black Barons.